Comment on 'Temperature range of superconducting fluctuations above $T_c$ in YBa$_2$Cu$_3$O$_{7-\delta}$ single crystals'

-For the pre-factor $S(\omega,T)$, which takes into account the high-frequency influence on the ac conductivity, we have used the proposal of Ref.~\onlinecite{Peligrad03}, as in Ref.~\onlinecite{Grbic11}.
-In turn, for the dc paraconductivity, $\Delta\sigma_{ab}(\varepsilon,H)$, we have used Eq.~(8) in Ref.~\onlinecite{Rey19}.
-In doing the comparison of Eq.~(2) with the data of Fig.~9(a) of Ref.~\onlinecite{Grbic11} (see Fig.~1), the only free parameter was the cutoff $\Lambda$ arising in $S(\omega,T)$.
-For the remaining parameters in $\Delta\sigma_{ab}$ (the in-plane and transverse coherence lengths, the relative GL relaxation time, and the total-energy cutoff) we have used $\xi_{ab}(0) = 1.1$ nm, $\xi_c(0) = 0.11$ nm, $\tau_{rel} =1$ and $\varepsilon_c=0.55$.
-These values are those recently obtained in optimally doped YBCO through measurements of the precursor diamagnetism and the dc paraconductivity and magnetoconductivity and summarized in Table 2 of Ref.~\onlinecite{Rey19}.
-However, the differences with the precise values of these parameters in the overdoped YBCO sample studied in Ref.~\onlinecite{Grbic11} will just affect somewhat the cutoff value.
+The solid line in Fig. 1 corresponds to the best fit of Eq.~(2) to the $\sigma_{1ab}$ data in Fig. 9(a) of Ref.~\onlinecite{Grbic11}.
+In doing this fitting we have excluded the data within the transition width $\Delta T_c$ reported in Ref.~\onlinecite{Grbic11} ($\varepsilon<\Delta T_c/T_c$, dashed bar) probably affected by $T_c$ inhomogeneities\cite{nota}, and the only free parameter was the cutoff $\Lambda$ arising in $S(\omega,T)$.
+For the remaining parameters, those arising in $\Delta\sigma_{ab}$ (the in-plane and transverse coherence lengths, the relative GL relaxation time, and the total-energy cutoff), we have used the values recently obtained in optimally doped YBCO through measurements of the precursor diamagnetism and the dc paraconductivity and magnetoconductivity, summarized in Table 2 of Ref.~\onlinecite{Rey19}: $\xi_{ab}(0) = 1.1$ nm, $\xi_c(0) = 0.11$ nm, $\tau_{rel} =1$ and $\varepsilon_c=0.55$.
+Our procedure then assures a crucial check of consistency with previous dc studies.\cite{Ohashi09} Another important aspect of our present analysis is that it leads to $\Lambda=0.23$, in reasonable agreement with the theoretical expectations\cite{Peligrad03} (see also below).
 Note also that, as the $\varepsilon$-region where the field effects at 16 T become relevant is relatively close to $T_c$, the resulting fit will not be appreciably affected by a cutoff in the dc paraconductivity (although the total-energy cutoff is crucial to precisely locate $T_{onset}$ in the GGL scenario\cite{Rey19,Vidal02}).

+Taking into account the crude approximation used to estimate the high-frequency effects (although similar to the one used in Ref.~\onlinecite{Grbic11}), and that the only free parameter was the cutoff $\Lambda$ arising in $S(\omega,T)$, the results summarized in Fig.~1 may be considered as reasonable, and compare favorably with the analysis performed in Ref.~\onlinecite{Grbic11}.
+This conclusion is illustrated in Fig.~2, where the same data were compared in Ref.~\onlinecite{Grbic11} with the zero-field in-plane paraconductivity, with all fitting parameters free and without excluding the data-points closer to $T_c$.
+As it may be seen, the agreement is good in the region surely affected by $T_c$-inhomogeneities but worse at higher-$\varepsilon$.\cite{nota} Moreover, the fitting parameters present non reasonable values: $\Lambda=0.026$ is anomalously smaller than the unity, and the $\varepsilon$-onset of the critical fluctuation region ($\Gamma=0.21$) is one order of magnitude larger than in the literature.\cite{Gap,eLG}